nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 Taking it all to production with a working continuous delivery pipeline can take even longer!

-In this post, we'll show how to set up a sample React web app, and productionise it in less than 10 minutes by using Bluemix Toolchains, community Cloud Foundry boilerplates, and Facebook's latest React tooling.
+In this post, we'll show how to set up a sample React web app and productionise it in less than 10 minutes by using Bluemix Toolchains, a community Cloud Foundry boilerplate, and Facebook's latest React tooling.

 <div id='more-react-less-boilerplate'/>